dyoliya/pipedrive-marketing-phone-cleaner/README.md

-# 📊 Pipedrive Marketing Cleaning Tool
+# 📊 Pipedrive Marketing Phone Cleaner

-> **This tool cleans and normalizes phone numbers from Pipedrive deals, removes duplicates and opt-outs, and delivers a clean list ready for marketing.**
+> **Cleans and normalizes phone numbers from Pipedrive deals, removes duplicates and opt-outs, and outputs a clean list for marketing use.**

 ---